nvpro-samples/vk_animated_clusters/README.md

 ![sample screenshot](docs/sample.jpg)

 When no custom glTF 2.0 file is loaded (via commandline or _"File>Open"_), the default scene is created using many instances of the Stanford bunny model.
-Each instance has a unique set of vertices that are deformed procedurally to create the animation.
+When animation is active each instance has a unique set of vertices and normals that are deformed procedurally.

 * Change between ray tracing renderers
   * `ray trace triangles`: ray tracing using classical input of triangles within a bottom-level acceleration structure per instance, and a top-level acceleration structure